The Churn Tax: The Full Cost Your Churn Rate Hides

 Most companies track Layer 1 and stop there.

 Layer 1: Lost recurring revenue.
 This is the number on the board deck.
 The ARR your customers didn't renew.
 At a $300M company with 9% churn, it's $27M per year.
 The CFO budgets around it, the board reviews it, and the conversation moves to the next slide.
+That umber covers one-third of the real cost.

 The Real Number

-Over 3 years, with a growing ARR base, the cost compounds to $125M.
+Over 3 years, with a growing ARR base, the cost compounds to $132M.

 Based on a 9% revenue churn rate and conservative assumptions.
 3-year cumulative accounts for compounding at 9% net ARR growth.